 Peppermint work as a topical agent for itchy skin caused by a myriad of ailments including those associated with allergies, rashes, and poison ivy.
 Some studies even show peppermint working as a mild pain reliever when applied topically, thus benefiting headaches and minor skin reactions alike.
 The soothing effect of peppermint helps fight against skin irritants and other allergies.

-According to the lab study published in the European Journal of Medical Research, this essential oil has powerful anti-inflammatory effects and can soothe the symptoms of chronic inflammatory disorders, such as allergic rhinitis and bronchial asthma, according to the lab study published in the European Journal of Medical Research.
+According to a lab study published in the European Journal of Medical Research, this essential oil has powerful anti-inflammatory effects and can soothe the symptoms of chronic inflammatory disorders, such as allergic rhinitis and bronchial asthma, according to the lab study published in the European Journal of Medical Research.
 Its acts as a potent expectorant and thus soothes allergies, sinusitis, colds, and coughs.

 And yes!
 As the name implies, peppermint is great for oral hygiene; add a couple of drops to your toothpaste or mouthwash and say goodbye to those evil bad-breath-causing bacteria.